evoraglobal/sieraapi-docs/source/includes/_action-plans.md

 ]
 ```

-**Summary:** Provides a list of all the action plans associated with the specified asset
+**Summary:** Provides a list of all the action plans

 ### HTTP Request
 `GET /api/v1/actionplans`

 **Response Body**

-The response body will be a list of action plans which are associated with the asset specified by the assetId parameter.
+The response body will be a list of action plans.

 | Attribute               | Type and description                                                                                                                   |
 | ----------------------- | -------------------------------------------------------------------------------------------------------------------------------------- |